imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 ![](images/neural-language-model.png)

+### Positional Encoding

+The purpose of positional encoding is:

+- Injecting Order Information: The core self-attention mechanism in the Transformer is inherently agnostic to the order of words in a sequence.
+If you shuffle the input words, the attention outputs (without positional encoding) would remain the same, because attention simply calculates relationships based on content.
+However, word order is critical for understanding language (e.g., "dog bites man" vs. "man bites dog").
+- Unique Positional Signature: Positional encodings provide a unique "signature" for each position in the sequence.
+These encodings are added directly to the word embeddings at the input.
+By doing so, the model's input for each word now contains information about both its semantic meaning and its position within the sentence.
+- Enabling Positional Awareness: This positional information allows the attention mechanism to implicitly learn to distinguish between words based on their position relative to others, even though the attention calculation itself doesn't explicitly use position.
+For example, the model can learn that words at the beginning of a sentence might play a different role than words at the end.

 ### Attention & Transformers

 - In the transformer block, there are two important pieces: self-attention and the feed forward neural network